-Visit Top National Museums and State Galleries (SMB) in Berlin
+Visit the Best State Museums and National Galleries in Berlin

 The Staatliche Museen zu Berlin (Berlin State Museums) are amongst the top cultural collections and art galleries in the world.
 The collections cover a wide spectrum of topics of astonishing quality and include artifacts and art from all corners of the world.